nipuns11/card_game/README.md

 # card_game

-This is a basic card game made in C language
+This is a basic card game made in C++ language